 International Risk Management

 The safety of Ryerson community members is of utmost importance.
-Effective March 13, 2020, Ryerson has suspended all university-sanctioned international travel for students and staff until August 31, 2020.
+Ryerson has suspended all future university-sanctioned international travel and in-person activity abroad for students and staff until August 31st, 2021, opens in new window.
+Ryerson urges faculty members to carefully consider any upcoming travel plans.
+When possible, consider cancelling your plans entirely, or postponing to a later date and delaying financial commitments.

 We strongly encourage all faculty and staff to register for International SOS prior to travelling and review the information provided below regarding the services available.